alnoki/AAAAAA/doc/getting-started/references/links.rst

 #. :xref:`computer`

-   * A system for manipulating information
+   * A system that manipulates information

 #. :xref:`mobile-device`